For training boosted tree models, there are 2 parameters used for choosing algorithms,

 resources on more promising algorithms instead.
 For accuracy, most of the time

-gpu_hist are enough with some parameters tunning, so removing
+gpu_hist are enough with some parameters tuning, so removing

 them don’t have any real practical impact.